letsencrypt/acme-spec/draft-barnes-acme.md

 agreement (optional, string):
 : A URI referring to a subscriber agreement or terms of service provided by the server (see below).
 Including this field indicates the client's agreement with these terms.

 A client creates a new account with the server by sending a POST request to the server's new-registration URI.
-In most cases (except for account recovery), the body of the request is a registration object containing only the "contact" field.
+In most cases (except for account recovery, below), the body of the request is a registration object containing only the "contact" field.

-If the client has lost its account key pair but still has the recovery token, it may associate a new key pair with its account by including the recovery token in its new-registration request.
-If a server receives such a request with a valid recovery token, then it MUST replace the public key in the old authorization (corresponding to the recovery key) with the JWK used to sign the recovery request.
-The server MUST consider the old public key to be no longer valid for this account.

-Client implementers should note that recovery keys are very powerful.
-If they are exposed to unauthorized parties, then that party will be able to hijack the corresponding account, enabling it to issue certificates under any authorizations on the account.
-Improper use of a recovery token can cause legitimate account keys to be invalidate.
-Client implementations should thus provide adequate safeguards around storage and use of recovery keys.

 ~~~~~~~~~~